awsdocs/iam-user-guide/doc_source/list_amazonresourcegrouptaggingapi.md

 ## Resources Defined by Amazon Resource Group Tagging API<a name="amazonresourcegrouptaggingapi-resources-for-iam-policies"></a>

-Amazon Resource Group Tagging API has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Resource Group Tagging API does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Resource Group Tagging API, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Resource Group Tagging API<a name="amazonresourcegrouptaggingapi-policy-keys"></a>